caproto/caproto/doc/source/loggers.rst

 * ``'caproto.ctx'`` -- logs updates from Contexts, such (on the client side) how many search requests are still awaiting replies and (on the server side) the number of connected clients and performance metrics when under load

+Certain objects in the caproto API, including Context, VirtualCircuits, Broadcasters, and PVs, have a ``log`` attribute, referencing a :py:class:`logging.Logger` or a :py:class:`logging.LoggerAdapter`` that encapsulates one of the loggers above with some context-specific information, enumerated below.

 Extra Context in LogRecords
 ---------------------------